 As a general rule, we can say: the more people are talking about the project, the more this sense of urgency will also develop within the organization.

 Step 2: Form a Powerful Coalition

-These people so not necessarily owe their influence on the staff members to their position in the organization chart.
-Frequently, other criteria are decisive, such as status, years in the enterprise, specialized knowledge etc.
+These people do not necessarily owe their influence on the staff members to their position in the organization chart.
+Frequently, other criteria are decisive, such as status, years in the enterprise, specialized knowledge, etc.

 One thing is important, however.
 If possible, all levels of the organization affected by the project should include such key personalities.
 Likewise, the latter should have adequate leadership qualities, powers and expertise.

 Your task as a project manager is to keep this coalition of key personalities alive through meetings.
 Thus, the sense of the urgency and necessity of the project will persist within the organization.